-- Have a hearing before the California Department of Social Services (also called a State Hearing). - Be told about how to ask for a State Hearing. - Be told about the rules that govern representation at the State Hearing. - Have your benefits continued upon your request during the State Hearing process if you ask for a State Hearing within the required timeframes.
+- Have a hearing before the California Department of Social Services (also called a State Hearing). - Be told about how to ask for a State Fair Hearing. - Be told about the rules that govern representation at the State Fair Hearing. - Have your benefits continued upon your request during the State Fair Hearing process if you ask for a State Fair Hearing within the required timeframes.

-When Can I File For A State Hearing?
+When Can I File For A State Fair Hearing?

-You can file for a State Hearing:
+You can file for a State Fair Hearing:

-- If you have completed the Drug Medi-Cal Organized Delivery System county's appeal process. - If your county or one of the county contracted providers decides that you do not qualify to receive any Medi-Cal substance use disorder treatment services because you do not meet the medical necessity criteria.
+- If you have completed the Drug Medi-Cal Organized Delivery System county's appeal process. - If your county or one of the county contracted providers decides that you do not qualify to receive any Medi-Cal substance use disorder treatment services because you do not meet the access criteria.